Are You Rice-Ready?

 The Yellow Ribbon Program allows degree-granting colleges and universities to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed the national maximum per academic year.

 Participating institutions choose their contribution amount, and the VA matches that amount and issues payment directly to the school.
-There are a limited number of Yellow Ribbon awards available.
-For additional information on Yellow Ribbon Program benefits and eligibility, visit the U.S. Department of Veterans Affairs website.
+Rice Business is a proud participant in the Yellow Ribbon program at the highest level possible for all our MBA programs.
+This means veterans in our programs who meet the length of service requirement are able to obtain funding for up to 100 percent of tuition and fees, a monthly housing allowance, and an annual book stipend.
+For additional information on Yellow Ribbon Program benefits and eligibility, visit the U.S. Department of Veterans Affairs website

-Visit the Rice Military and Veteran Benefits page, or contact Matt Wakeman, director of student financial services, by email at matt.wakeman@rice.edu.
+Visit the Rice Military and Veteran Benefits page, or contact Bethany Denton, director of student financial services, by email at bethany.denton@rice.edu.

-For details on tax benefits for education, see IRS Publication 970: Tax Benefits for Education, which provides detailed information.
-Rice University is unable to provide tax advice.
+For details on tax benefits for education, see IRS Publication 970: Tax Benefits for, which provides detailed information.
+ACPHS is unable to provide tax advice.
 We urge you to contact your tax adviser or the IRS at 800-829-1040 or www.irs.gov if you have any questions regarding the HOPE or Lifetime Learning Tax Credits.

 It is an informational form filed with the Internal Revenue Service to report the amounts billed to you for qualified tuition, related expenses and other related information.
 The primary purpose of IRS Form 1098-T is to inform you that we have provided this required information to the IRS.